akpingel/sphinx-template/source/firstDraft/index.rst

   * ``PrintMembers`` and ``ToString``
   * ``Deconstruct`` method

-With record notion, objects are more like values and classes are enhanced to have value like behavior rather than encapsulated identified entity. [#f9]_ Expressing record objects that are strings is easier.
-A record that is a string type can be expressed using the following code to print out all its attributes.
+With record notion, objects are more like values, and classes are enhanced to have value-like behavior rather than encapsulated identified entity. [#f9]_ Expressing record objects that are strings is easier.
+A record with a string type can be expressed using the following code to print out all its attributes.